teamdigitale/daf-drone-setup/README.md

 ### Configuring the pipelines
 Both the instructions and examples can be found in [drone-pipeline](drone-pipeline/README.md)

-- Test `.drone.yml`: [here](drone-pipeline/test/.drone.yml).
+- [Test `.drone.yml`](drone-pipeline/test/.drone.yml).
 This pipeline runs tests and sends Slack notifications about them.

-- Build & deploy `.drone.yml`: [here](drone-pipeline/build/.drone.yml).
+- [Build & deploy `.drone.yml`](drone-pipeline/build/.drone.yml).
 This pipeline builds the service's Docker image and updates the Kubernetes deployment to match the newly created version.